WillowyBoat2388/legendary-journey/README.md

 - Archive old bronze data to cheaper tiers (e.g., Azure Archive Storage) after a retention period.

 **Job Orchestration:**
-- Use Databricks Workflows (or Azure Data Factory, if preferred) to schedule and monitor pipelines.
+- Use Databricks Jobs (or Azure Data Factory, if preferred) to schedule and monitor pipelines.
 - Set up alerting for pipeline failures or data quality issues.

 **Terraform Modules for Scale:**